 College to Career Experience

-College to Career Experience is a career transition prep program for individuals with intellectual disabilities.
+The College to Career Experience is a career transition prep program for individuals with intellectual disabilities.
 We provide support services needed to help each student's individual needs to succeed in a college setting.
-Because of our attention to each student, spots are limited.
+Because of our attention to each student, spots are limited in this program.

-CCE is best suited for individuals who are seeking to gain independence and learn skills at Murray State they can use in a future job field.
-The college experience can be extra challenging for individuals who need high levels of day-to-day support such as using their email, arranging their own transportation, or communicating needs.
-If you are still in high school and considering attending MSU, now is a great time to begin practicing those skills.
-Our CCE Coordinator is happy to discuss more details about helpful independence skills to have before attending university.
+CCE is best suited for individuals who are seeking to gain independence and to learn skills at Murray State that can be used in future job fields.
+The college experience can be extra challenging for individuals who need higher levels of day-to-day support; like using their email, arranging their own transportation, or communicating their needs.
+If you, or someone you know, is still in high school and considering attending Murray State, now is a great time to begin practicing those skills.
+Our CCE coordinator is happy to discuss more details about helpful independence skills to have before attending university.